Bonus material: Free workshop on how to move from purées to finger foods

 Babies learn to eat by watching you eat.
 Plain and simple.
 It’s important to try your best to sit with your baby during mealtimes, and if you can, eat what they’re eating (or at least eat something in front of them), that’s most ideal.

 You also want to remove any distractions that take away your baby’s attention from the task at hand.
-Learning to eat requires some concentration!
-Removing distractions like toys, tv, ipads, eating in front of too many people, dogs etc. keeps babies more mindful, reduces unwanted mealtime behavior, and helps them learn faster and easier than when they’re being pulled out of focus by distractions.
+Learning to eat solid foods requires some concentration!
+Removing distractions like toys, tv, iPads, eating in front of too many people, dogs etc. keeps babies more mindful, reduces unwanted mealtime behavior, and helps them learn faster and easier than when they’re being pulled out of focus by distractions.

 Give them space